-The modification of normal demand patterns usually through the use of financial incentives.

-Deterministic

-The deterministic methodology is often referred to as the N-1 criterion.
+- Demand The amount of electrical power that is consumed by a customer and is measured in Megawatts (MW).
+In a general sense, the amount of power that must be transported from transmission network connected generation stations to meet all customers' electricity requirements. - Demand-SideThe modification of normal demand patterns usuallyManagementthrough the use of financial incentives. - Deterministic The deterministic methodology is often referred to as the N-1 criterion.
 This means that the system must have sufficient capacity so that in the eventuality of a probable system outage, there are no resulting system problems such as overloading, under-voltage, over-voltage or instability.